Brian Adams (wrestler): Boxing career

-Adams was scheduled to have his first boxing match, against Rick Zufale, on November 16, 2002, at the Mandalay Bay Resort and Casino in Las Vegas, Nevada with professional wrestler Randy Savage in his corner.
-This bout was to air on the Never Surrender boxing pay-per-view, but during his training for the bout, Adams injured his shoulder and was unable to fight.
+Adams, who had success as an amateur boxer in the United States Air Force, was scheduled to have his first professional boxing match against Rick Zufall on November 16, 2002, at the Mandalay Bay Resort and Casino in Las Vegas, Nevada with professional wrestler Randy Savage in his corner.
+This bout was to air on the Never Surrender boxing pay-per-view, but while training, Adams sustained a shoulder injury which forced him to pull out of the bout.

 Personal life

 On March 13, 1995, Adams was arrested at his home in Kona, Hawaii, after narcotics officers searched his home and discovered 500 units of anabolic steroids without prescriptions and several unregistered automatic firearms.
 He was released on $10,275 bail.
 On October 28, 1995, he was sentenced to five years probation after pleading no-contest to 11 counts of drug and weapons charges.

 In 1996, Adams had an uncredited role in the Bollywood movie Khiladiyon Ka Khiladi.
 In the movie, he played "Crush" and was killed by "The Undertaker" (played by Brian Lee) in a wrestling match.

 Adams had surgery to attempt to correct his spinal injury, but it left him unfit to continue to wrestle.
 Following his retirement, Adams became a bodyguard for his longtime friend, wrestler-turned-rapper Randy Savage, who was touring to promote his CD, Be a Man.
 It was reported that Adams was living on income from a Lloyd's of London insurance policy.
 Adams expressed interest in opening a health club in Tampa, Florida, which was to be a franchise of fellow wrestler Marc Mero's "Body Slam" training center.
 Adams and his wife had two children together.

 He was very good friends with Mark Calaway better known in the WWE as The Undertaker.
+Calaway mentioned Adams in his WWE Hall of Fame speech in 2022, recalling the last time he saw Adams where they broke bricks together in 2007.